anenbergb/LLM-from-scratch/PARALLELISM.md

 - Shard optimizer state (first + second moments) across GPUs
 - all GPUs have parameters + gradients
 - Each worker is responsible for updating a subset of params (corresponding to their slice)
-1. all GPUs compute full gradient on their subset of the batch
+1. All GPUs compute full gradient on their subset of the batch
 2. ReduceScatter the gradients - incur #params communication cost
 3. Each machine updates their params using their gradient + state
 4. All Gather the parameters - incur #params communication cost